s-oshitade/web-dev-notes/myWebDevNotes.md

 We've obviously not been following this rule closely because we have been changing styles of elements using JS.

-The thing is we have make some style chnages on the fly to make our site interactive.
+> The thing is we have to make some style chnages on the fly to make our site interactive.
 There's a way to achieve this while maintaining separation of concerns!🤫 😉

 ```js
 //Use the following code snippet for the explanations of DOM concepts: